Omnistac/zedux/docs/guides/optimizingPerformance.md

 Inducers can be used to circumvent the reducer hierarchy in most situations.
 Use sparingly.

 Note that this optimization is only possible in stores that are not composed of other stores.
-When a store is composed of another store, Zedux still passes the special [hydrate action](/docs/api/actionTypes.md#hydrate) through the reducer layer in order to persist the inducer's imposed state to the child store.
+When a store is composed of another store, Zedux still passes the special [hydrate action](/docs/api/actionTypes.md#hydrate) through the reducer layer in order to persist the inducer's imposed state to child stores.
 Of course, a store will eventually be reached that has no child stores.
 That store will still update in O(1) time.

 ## The SKIP_* meta types